Bbw University of Applied Sciences

-bbw Hochschule (bbw University of Applied Sciences) is a private, state-recognized university based in Berlin-Charlottenburg, Germany.
+bbw Hochschule (bbw University of Applied Sciences) is a private, state-recognized university based in Berlin-Adlershof (Treptow-Köpenick), Germany.

 Founding and association

 bbw University of Applied Sciences is wholly owned and operated by the bbw Akademie für Betriebswirtschaftliche Weiterbildung GmbH.
 The university was founded in 2007 by bbw Bildungswerk der Wirtschaft in Berlin by the Berlin-Brandenburg Business Associations (UVB) and the Berlin University of Applied Sciences as scientific partners.

 Profile

 The founding principle was to establish a new model of cooperation between business and science in the Berlin-Brandenburg metropolitan region, and to specialize in courses focused on economics and engineering.
 Due to the fact that the university operates under the trusteeship of the Berlin-Brandenburg Business Associations, its motto is "The University of Business for Business".
 This trusteeship model facilitates close connection between academic course content and its practical relevance to the workplace.

 Specializations

 bbw University of Applied Sciences offers Bachelor and Master programs in full-time, dual and part-time form.
 The range of courses offered at the university are focused on three core subject groups: economics, industrial engineering and engineering sciences.